 Kimetrica’s mission is to increase the effectiveness of spending in the social sector.
-We provide software, research, survey, and modelling and impact simulation services for evidence-based decision making and learning.
-We work with governments and non-profit organisations to increase the impact and efficiency of their social investments, enhance accountability, manage critical risks, and build donor or taxpayer confidence.
+We provide software, research, survey, and modelling and impact simulation services for evidence-based decision-making and learning.
+We work with governments and non-profit organizations to increase the impact and efficiency of their social investments, enhance accountability, manage critical risks, and build donor or taxpayer confidence.

 Kimetrica is a social enterprise where we care more about the impact of our work than about corporate profitability.
-We only hire highly-committed and motivated people who share the same ethos and passion for the work we do.
+We only hire highly-committed and motivated people who share the same ethos and dedication to the work we do.

-Working for governments and international aid agencies, we had seen large budgets being spent on tackling global challenges and responding to disasters.
-But major decisions were being made based on gut feeling or political expedience rather than hard evidence.
+Working for governments and international aid agencies, we had seen large budgets spent on tackling global challenges and in response to disasters.
+But big decisions were often made based on gut feeling or political expediency rather than on hard evidence.
 We wanted to do things differently.

-From an office in Nairobi, Kenya, a small team started experimenting with new software and research methods for ensuring that hard evidence was delivered to decision-makers in a meaningful format.
-We built prototype tools for measuring impact and performance and for managing disasters.
+From an office in Nairobi, Kenya, a small team started experimenting with new software and research methods to ensure that hard evidence was delivered to decision-makers in a meaningful format.
+We built prototype tools to measure impact and performance, and to manage disasters.
 These tools have been continuously refined since then, adapting to new thinking, technological change, and the evolving needs of our clients.

-Now we are an international team of over 50.
-Many are of us are still based in East Africa, all of our systems are web-based, designed to work from anywhere.
-Currently, our staff are based in Kenya, Ethiopia, Germany, the United Kingdom, Eygpt, Israel, Italy, Mongolia, Somalia, South Sudan and dotted around the United States.
+Now we are an international team of more than 70, many still based in East Africa.
+All our systems are web-based and designed to work from anywhere.
+Currently, our staff is based in Kenya, Ethiopia, Germany, the United Kingdom, Egypt, Israel, Italy, Mongolia, Somalia, South Sudan and the United States.
 Our unique geographical spread allows us to test technologies and approaches in the toughest conditions and across different cultures.

 Despite rapid growth and radical technological transformations, we are still true to our original mission and values.
-We remain intolerant of waste and inefficiency and zealous about increasing the impact of social spending.
-We are still constantly experimenting with new approaches, and learning lessons from scientific research and commercial practices that can be applied to public sector and non-profit management.
+We remain intolerant of waste and inefficiency, and zealous about increasing the impact of social spending.
+We continue to experiment with new approaches and learn lessons from scientific research and commercial practices that can be applied to public sector and non-profit management.